wntrmute/wrmath/docs/sphinx/overview.rst

 The library uses a left-hand coordinate system where +x is north, +y is east, and +z is up.
 Accordingly, where Euler angles are concerned, the ZYX (yaw / pitch / roll) axes are used.
+The code follows the convention of using ψ, θ, ϕ to represent yaw, pitch, and roll.

 Important classes
 -----------------